ArtemisGlobal/NASA_SpaceApps2021/README.md

 ## API

 You must be logged in to interact with the API.
 To log in go to the `/login` endpoint.
+Login Credentials:
+Team.Artemis.Global@gmail.com / TeamArtemis2021!
 If you are logged in as a public profile, you may only retrieve data.
 If you are logged in as not public, you can upload things to the database as well as retrieve.